inet-framework/inet/showcases/visualizer/osg/earth/doc/index.rst

    :width: 20%
    :align: center

-The network contains an :ned:`IntegratedVisualizer` and an :ned:`OsgGeographicCoordinateSystem` module.
+The network contains an :ned:`IntegratedCanvasVisualizer` and an :ned:`OsgGeographicCoordinateSystem` module.
 The configuration from :download:`omnetpp.ini <../omnetpp.ini>` is the following: